 But what exactly is a wellness coach?
 And how do you even become one?

 Wellness coaching involves offering personalized attention to clients looking to discover and achieve health and wellness goals and developing lifetime healthy habits.
 It deals with issues relating for and about the body, as well as people’s overall health and general well being.

 Wellness coaches can also be nutritionists, personal trainers or even therapists, there truly are so many careers in healthcare out there (if you’re in Australia, you can learn more on courses that could get you into the industry here).
 That being said, not every nutritionist, personal trainer or a therapist is a wellness coach.
-The methods between each varies.
-For example, while a nutrition coach will give someone a set diet to follow, a wellness coach will ask their client about their health and nutrition goals and then help them set and achieve their specific goals.
+The methods between each vary.
+For example, while a nutrition coach will give someone a set diet to follow, a wellness coach like Zander Fryer will ask their client about their health and nutrition goals and then help them set and achieve their specific goals.
 Rather than doing all the talking and telling someone what to do, wellness coaching focuses on listening and understanding how each client defines wellness and then working with them to develop goals and lifestyle changes to achieve their definition of mental and physical wellness.

 How do you become a wellness coach?

 Unlike some job titles, there aren’t currently any laws that require specific training in order to call yourself a wellness coach.
 But, it’s a good idea to have the right qualifications and take the following steps to become a health coach, especially if you want to become a certified coach or enter the corporate environment.

 In terms of qualifications, a wellness coach should:

 - Have good listening, verbal and written communication skills

 - Have enough time to devote to clients (which might mean nights and weekends).